mongodb/devhub/README.md

 $ npm run serveTest
 ```

-This will then serve the site at `localhost:9000`
+This will then serve the site at `localhost:9000`.

+For using `developWithHostname`, see the [wiki](https://wiki.corp.mongodb.com/display/DEVREL/DevHub+Front-End+Guide) for more instructions.

 ## Staging